scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--signature-verification-enabled` (boolean):

-Enables signature verification to be disabled for testing.
-When set to false, signatures won't be checked in VMs that allow signatures to be disabled.
+Enables signature verification.
+When set to `false`, signatures won't be checked in VMs that allow signatures to be disabled.
 Defaults to `true`.

 `--staking-port` (string):